Surajkumarjha07/SwiftRide-user-service/README.md

 ✅ Prerequisites

 Ensure you have the following installed:
 Node.js (for JavaScript/TypeScript backend)
+Express

 Required Packages:

-express
 bcrypt
 jsonwebtoken
 dotenv
 prisma
 nodemon

+Database:
 MySQL (Database)

 Ensure you have the following tools running in your local machine:
-Running Kafka in Docker
+Confluent Kafka Docker Image
-Running Redis Instance in Docker
+Redis Docker Image

 -----------------------------------------------------------------------------------------------------------------------------------------------